anderssandstrom/ecmccomgui/README_gui.md

 ## Generic GUI window

-The genric window can be used to both read and write to the PV choosen.
+The generic window can be used to both read and write to the PV choosen.

 The actual value can be seen in the plot window and writes to the PV can be done using the controls in the lower left corner of the window.